South Carolina awards Staley 7-year, $22.4 million contract

 COLUMBIA, S.C.
+(AP)It certainly was a big day for Dawn Staley.
+South Carolina’s national championship coach thought it was just as important for women’s basketball and gender equity.

-(AP) — Dawn Staley and South Carolina have agreed to a new, seven-year contract that will pay her $2.9 million this season and grow to $3.5 million in the final season.
+Staley and the school announced a new, seven-year contract that will pay her $2.9 million this season and grow to $3.5 million in the final season.
+She also believes the $22.4 million deal should make an impact on her sport and in the equality of what men and women’s coaches and athletes receive from their schools.

+”Who knew?
+Who knew this would take place during my tenure at South Carolina,” she said Friday.

 Staley’s salary is the highest in the Southeastern Conference, surpassing newly hired LSU coach Kim Mulkey, who will make $2.5 million in her first year with the Tigers.